QiCheng-2024/QiCheng-2024.github.io/_pages/Activities.md

     <div>
       <div class="title"><strong>Presentation of multiple papers at the 59th ISOCARP World Planning Congress.</strong></div>
  </div>
-    <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">In the process of participating in social activities such as paper presentations and work shops, I have also practised my oral expression skills, social skills and teamwork skills, which have provided me with confidence and support to participate in more international communications.
+    <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">At the 59th ISOCARP World Planning Congress, I presented multiple papers and engaged in extensive discussions with scholars from around the world.
+These interactions provided me with a deeper understanding of the research frontiers in various fields.
     </div>
     <strong><i style="color:#7b5aa6">May 2024</i></strong>
       <div class="links">